veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ```

 &nbsp; \
-Note: The property **videocodecid** has been enhanced to support FOURCC (Four-byte ASCII code) values.
+Note: The properties **audiocodecid** and **videocodecid** have been enhanced to support FOURCC (Four-byte ASCII code) values.
 These values are interpreted as UI32 (e.g., 'av01').

 ## Reconnect Request

 ### Objective

-RTMP packetizes multimedia streams using a suitable transport protocol, typically a persistent TCP connection.
+[[RTMP](#rtmp)] packetizes multimedia streams using a suitable transport protocol, typically a persistent TCP connection.
 There are instances when a streaming platform may request the streaming client to reconnect, such as:

 - When live streaming servers undergo updates.
 - When there's a need to redirect the client to a different server instance, ensuring optimal load balancing and precise geolocation mapping.